wp-cli/handbook/commands/post/term/add/index.md

 title: 'wp post term add'
 ---

 `wp post term add` - Add a term.
-Appends to existed
+Appends to existing set of terms on the object.

 &lt;id&gt;
 : The ID of the object.